A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge: DYNAMICAL SYSTEM ANALYSIS FOR

 \section{DYNAMICAL SYSTEM ANALYSIS FOR $\Gamma_1$}

-In the coincident gauge ($\Gamma_1$), the connection is chosen to vanish, simplifying the system by attributing all gravitational effects to nonmetricity.
+In the connection branch $\Gamma_1$, the connection is chosen to vanish, simplifying the system by attributing all gravitational effects to nonmetricity.
 This gauge provides the simplest setup in symmetric teleparallelism and allows us to explore the influence of nonmetricity on cosmic evolution.
 We formulate the dynamical system using only the following dimensionless variables in the case :

-In terms of these variables, Eq.(\ref{fried-1}) yields the Friedman constraint
+In terms of these variables, Eq.(\ref{fried-rev}) yields the Friedman constraint

-Using the Friedmann constraint $\Omega= 2 -x_1 $, the system of eqs.\eqref{fried-1}, \eqref{raych-1}, \eqref{matt_cons} reduces to a one-dimensional dynamical system given by
+Using the Friedmann constraint $\Omega= 2 -x_1 $, the system of eqs.\eqref{fried-rev}, \eqref{raych-rev}, \eqref{mat_cons_rev} reduces to a one-dimensional dynamical system given by

 Notice that $x_1$ is a function of $Q$ only:

 For a given $f(Q)$, if this relation is invertible, we can express $Q=Q(x_1)$, leading to $m(Q)=m(Q(x_1))$.
 Along with the Friedmann constraint $x_1 = 2 - \Omega$, the invertibility condition is crucial for closing the system and obtaining a self-consistent evolution.